 Donna Rygate

-Donna Rygate currently holds various board, panel and committee chair and/or member roles.
-Donna was previously Chief Executive of Local Government NSW, and CEO of the NSW Office of Communities (responsible for Sport & Recreation, Venues NSW, Sydney Olympic Park Authority, Penrith Lakes, Youth, Veterans' Affairs, Volunteering, the Commission for Children & Young People, the Children’s Guardian and Aboriginal Affairs).
-Donna previously headed a division in the then NSW Department of Planning & Infrastructure, was a Deputy Director General with the then NSW Department of Community Services, and her experience also includes roles in central agencies, transport and environment protection.
-She has an Economics degree (Hons) and a Masters in Planning, is an Australian Institute of Company Directors graduate, is currently studying for her Juris Doctor degree, and was made a Fellow of the Institute of Public Administration in 2012.
+Donna holds various board, panel and committee chair or member roles.
+She is a sixth-generation farmer, and former Chief Executive of Local Government NSW and of the NSW Office of Communities, where she led a cluster including Sport & Recreation, Venues NSW, Sydney Olympic Park Authority, Penrith Lakes, Youth, Veterans’ Affairs, Volunteering, Commission for Children & Young People, Children’s Guardian and Aboriginal Affairs.
+Donna also worked at deputy level in the Departments of Planning and Infrastructure and Community Services, and in central agencies, transport, conservation and environment protection.
+Donna has an Economics degree (Honours in Government and Public Administration), a Planning Masters, a Diploma of Governance, a Juris Doctor degree and a Graduate Diploma of Legal Practice.
+She is an Australian Institute of Company Directors course graduate and has been admitted as a lawyer in NSW.
+Donna is a Fellow of both the Institute of Public Administration and the Institute of Community Directors Australia.

 Michael Silver

-Michael Silver has extensive local government experience having spent 44 years working for Gunnedah local government authorities, most recently as Planning & Environment Director with Gunnedah Shire Council, overseeing the building, planning and environmental fields.
+Michael has extensive local government experience having spent 44 years working for Gunnedah local government authorities, most recently as Planning and Environment Director with Gunnedah Shire Council, overseeing the building, planning and environmental fields.
 Michael now runs his own community planning and project management consultancy.
-He is currently the independent chair of the Western Slopes Pipeline CCC and was previously Gunnedah Council's representative on the Watermark Coal Project and Caroona Coal Project CCCs.
+He is currently the independent chair of the Western Slopes Pipeline Community Consultative Committee and was previously Gunnedah Council's representative on the Watermark Coal Project and Caroona Coal Project Community Consultative Committees.
 His experience with highly sensitive community issues has him well placed to deal with community concerns and achieve negotiated acceptable outcomes for all parties.

 John Turner OAM

-John Turner is a qualified solicitor who has served in the NSW Legislative Assembly as both Member for Myall Lakes and the Deputy Speaker of the House.
+John is a qualified solicitor who has served in the NSW Legislative Assembly as both Member for Myall Lakes and the Deputy Speaker of the House.
 He has been an Alderman and Deputy Mayor of Greater Cessnock Council.
-He has extensive experience in CCCs having chaired ten in the past, including Bulga Coal, Cabbage Tree Road Sand Quarry and Maules Creek Coal Mine.
-Mr Turner also has served on NSW committees looking in to intermodal transport hubs in rural and regional NSW and re-writing the Local Government Act.
+He has extensive experience in Community Consultative Committees having chaired ten in the past, including Bulga Coal, Cabbage Tree Road Sand Quarry and Maules Creek Coal Mine.
+Mr Turner also has served on NSW committees responsible for intermodal transport hubs in rural and regional NSW and re-writing the Local Government Act.
 He has also served as the Administrator of MidCoast Council following council amalgamations in NSW.
-Currently he is chair of Regional Development Australia-Hunter, part of a national network of committees set up by the Federal Government to enhance regional development throughout Australia.
+Currently, he is chair of Regional Development Australia-Hunter, part of a national network of committees set up by the Federal Government to enhance regional development throughout Australia.

 Michael Ulph

-Michael Ulph is a highly experienced community relations practitioner, facilitator and meeting chair, who has worked on consultation projects of all sizes for local, regional and state governments, and for private organisations.
-He has a good understanding of infrastructure delivery, community and stakeholder engagement, and a strong commitment to working collaboratively with stakeholders to establish a genuine relationship with the communities in which projects are delivered.
+Michael is a highly experienced community relations practitioner, facilitator and meeting chair, who has worked on consultation projects of all sizes for local, regional and state governments and private organisations.
+He has a good understanding of planning and approvals processes, infrastructure delivery, community and stakeholder engagement, and a strong commitment to working collaboratively with stakeholders to establish a genuine relationship with the communities in which projects are delivered.

-Project types that Michael has been involved with include rail, road, quarries, renewables, contaminated sites, demolition and remediation, water, drought and other disasters.
+Michael has been involved with several project types, including rail, road, quarries, renewables, contaminated sites, demolition and remediation, water, drought and other natural hazards.
 Some of these projects have required outrage management and often include Indigenous engagement.

 Scott Warren

-Scott Warren has a lengthy career in New South Wales in major infrastructure public affairs, statutory consultation and community relations, working both government-side and for private sector agencies.
-That experience includes establishment and operation of a Public Private Partnership (CBD and South East Light Rail) and State Significant Developments spanning road and rail transport, freight, health, education and residential property, in both metropolitan and regional locations.
+Scott has had a long career in New South Wales in major infrastructure public affairs, statutory consultation and community relations, working both government-side and for private sector agencies.
+That experience includes the establishment and operation of a Public Private Partnership (CBD and South East Light Rail) and state significant developments spanning road and rail transport, freight, health, education and residential property, in both metropolitan and regional locations.
 He has established and participated in Community Consultative Committees, chaired Community Liaison Groups and is an experienced facilitator and chair.

 Darryl Watkins